Duty to refer - information for professionals

 What happens next

-When the authority receives a referral, the authority will contact the individual and carry out an assessment.
-If this assessment gives the authority reason to believe that this person may be homeless or threatened with homelessness, this will trigger a homelessness application.
+When a council receives a referral, they will contact the individual and carry out an assessment.
+If this assessment gives them reason to believe that the person may be homeless or threatened with homelessness, this will trigger a homelessness application.